 - AFT's values and commitments to establishing an inclusive culture

 - · Conflicts of interest

-- · Receipt of gifts
+- Receipt of gifts

 - Corporate opportunities

 - Confidentiality

-- · Behaviours and responsibilities
+- Behaviours and responsibilities

 - Proper use of AFT property and information

 - · Compliance with laws and AFT policies

-- Reporting issues regarding breaches of the Code, legal obligations or other AFT policies; and
+- Reporting issues regarding breaches of the Code, legal obligations, or other AFT policies; and

-- · Additional director responsibilities.
+- Additional director responsibilities.

-AFT encourages staff to report any concerns they have about compliance with the Code of Culture and Ethics, AFT policies or legal obligations via staff-wide communications and has established a designated email address, accessible only by non-executive directors, for staff to confidentially raise any concerns they may have.
-The Board has introduced sixmonthly reviews of the Code and also expects any incidents arising under the Code to be brought to directors' attention immediately.
+AFT encourages staff to report any concerns they have about compliance with the Code of Culture and Ethics, AFT policies, or legal obligations.
+It achieves this with staff-wide communications and has established a designated email address, accessible only by non-executive directors, for staff to confidentially raise any concerns they may have.
+The Board has introduced six-monthly reviews of the Code and expects any incidents arising under the Code to be brought to directors' attention immediately.
 AFT's process for managing any breach of the Code is detailed in the Code.

-In addition, AFT has implemented a stand-alone Whistleblowing Policy to support the application of the Code and define the process for raising concerns about actual, suspected or anticipated wrongdoings within the AFT Group.
+In addition, AFT has implemented the following stand-alone policies to support the application of the Code and define the process for raising concerns about actual, suspected, or anticipated wrongdoings within the AFT Group: